-When fast-fashion asks, “Who cares what happens to your clothing?” environmental advocates of all stripes must respond, “We do.”
+When fast-fashion asks “Who cares what happens to your clothing?”, environmental advocates of all stripes must respond “We do.”

 The case for longevity partially revolves around what most clothing is made of.
 While the rise in synthetics like polyester has “democratized” fashion, it has also led to downstream environmental consequences.
 Compared to plant-based textiles, polyester can take between 20 and 200 years to fully decompose.
-When it does, the petroleum-based fibers and chemicals used to dye them can lead to further detrimental harms.
+When it does, the petroleum-based fibers and chemicals used to dye them can lead to further detriment.

 Even countries that practice incineration are not free from the dangers of air pollution resulting from burning oil-derived products — a reality that disproportionately impacts marginalized communities where incineration facilities are more likely to be located.
 The same can be said for clothes made of recycled polyester and nylon which, despite their benefits, have end-of-life impacts that must be thoughtfully considered given their inherent composition.

 Even though it is impossible to keep and use every item that we have ever purchased, extending the length of each garment, regardless of its composition, is an essential piece of the sustainability puzzle.
 In a UK-based study, Wrap estimated that keeping half of our clothes for nine additional months would reduce carbon emissions by eight percent, and water waste by ten percent per ton.
 Considering that Americans alone tossed 13 million tons of textiles in 2016, the potential impact of garment lifecycle extension is tremendous.
-While there are numerous benefits to picking sustainably-made items, an ethical garment in the trash is still an unnecessary contribution to the waste stream.
-Additionally, pitching the fast fashion pieces one already owns in a quick effort to build a more sustainable closet similarly misses the point of what it means to live sustainably.
+While there are numerous benefits to picking sustainably made items, an ethical garment in the trash is still an unnecessary contribution to the waste stream.
+Pitching the fast-fashion pieces one already owns in a quick effort to build a more sustainable closet similarly misses the point of what it means to live sustainably.
 We cannot buy or throw our way out of the climate crisis, but we can fundamentally change the ways that we treat what we already own.

 In addition to the environmental benefits, holding onto attire for longer periods of time has other personal positive outcomes that cannot be understated.
 For example, maintaining clothing can be incorporated into mindfulness practices, which have been linked to positive health outcomes.
 Doing so may also encourage reduced spending, in turn providing a cushion to grow savings and practice responsible financial management.
-When evaluating clothing usage from the perspective of cost-per-wear, keeping clothing for extended periods of time is important for stretching one’s dollar, and reducing the long-term economic costs of each piece.
-Finally, choosing clothes that will last a lifetime allows you to opt-out of the hamster wheel of fast fashion trends, thus allowing the space for you to hone your own unique style and fashion voice.
+When evaluating clothing usage from the perspective of cost-per-wear, keeping clothing for extended periods of time is important for stretching one’s dollar and reducing the long-term economic costs of each piece.
+Finally, choosing clothes that will last a lifetime allows you to opt out of the hamster wheel of fast-fashion trends, thus allowing the space for you to hone your own unique style and fashion voice.

 How to Make Clothes Last in 5 Steps

-1. Change the way you clean
+1. Change the Way You Clean

 Gentle maintenance is key to elongating the useful life of your garments.
 First, reconsider the number of times clothes are washed.
 Wearing a pair of jeans ten times before washing cuts down on water usage by an estimated 77% — a substantial reduction considering that approximately 23% of a garment’s water consumption comes from laundering.
 Reducing the amount of time that clothes end up in the wash can also increase garment longevity by preventing fading or general wear and tear.